 - By an instrument of revocation which expressly revokes the prior Transfer on Death Instrument.

-Just as in the original Transfer on Death Instrument requirements, all formalities, signatures and recordings must take place.
+- Provided all formalities, signatures and recordings take place.

 Bellas & Wacowski